robotframework/WebDemo/README.rst

 file, it can be shut down by closing the opened window.
 If it was executed from the command line, using ``Ctrl-C`` is enough.

+OR with docker-compose:
+Start to backround: `docker-compose up -d`
+Stop: `docker-compose down`

 Running tests
 -------------